nicolas-cusan/dotfiles/README.md

 ### 9. Install Little Snitch

-`.dmg` file installed via cask will be located at `/usr/local/Caskroom/little-snitch/` and has to be executed manually
+`.dmg` file installed via cask will be located at `/usr/local/Caskroom/little-snitch/` and has to be executed manually, restart computer (required) and enter license-key.
+Export rules via Little Snitch backup feature and import on new the new computer.

 ### 10. Further manual steps

 - [x] Sing-in to Chrome
 - [x] Sing-in to Firefox
 - [x] Setup Mail Accounts & Calendar
-- [x] Copy Old Mailboxes ??
 - [x] Setup login items:
   - Thyme
   - nextcloud